-It is a good idea to start with the Shopify Lite plan or the Ecwid free plan, and once your online store starts growing to upgrade to the Shopify $29 plan in order to take advantage of its powerful ecommerce features and tools.
+It is a good idea to start with the Shopify Lite plan or the Ecwid free plan, and once your online store starts growing, upgrade to the Shopify $29 plan to take advantage of its powerful ecommerce features and tools.

 My brand is the most important thing for my business – which platform should I choose?

 Shopify provides greater customizability and control over the design and features of the online store than Ecwid.
 So, if the design is your number one priority, then Shopify is the recommended option.
 Shopify offers access to numerous themes, which you can customize to your liking.

 But if you really want a stunning website, you may want to opt for Squarespace, which is the web builder with the most beautiful themes offered on the market.

 Are there rules about what sorts of products I can sell?